What should I invest in?

 For more details about investing in stocks and shares read our guide

-Funds such as unit trusts and open-ended investment companies (Oeics) are collective investments which allow investors to pool their money together to create a large fund that invests across a range of different shares and/or other assets such as bonds.
+Funds such as unit trusts and open-ended investment companies (Oeics) are collective investments which allow investors to pool their money together to create a large fund that invests across a range of different shares and/or other assets such as bonds or property.
 This is run by a professional manager in line with the fund's objectives.

 To invest, you buy units with minimum investments as low as £500 or £25 a month, and there are no restrictions on when you sell.
-Charges vary depending on the type of fund and how you buy it but are typically an initial charge of up to 5% and an annual management charge of up to 1.5%.
-Most online discount brokers will refund all of the initial charge and many refund a portion of the AMC.
+Charges vary depending on the type of fund and how you buy it but are typically an initial charge of up to 5 per cent (refunded by most brokers) and an annual management charge (AMC) of up to 1.5 per cent.
+The AMC includes not only the fund manager's fee but also payments to the intermediaries involved.

-There are also some key differences to funds which can make them a more sophisticated, and therefore slightly riskier, investment.
+There are also some key differences between trusts and funds, which can make the former a more sophisticated, and therefore slightly riskier, investment than the latter.

 Investment trusts are able to borrow money, known as gearing, which can help to increase profits but can also magnify any losses in a falling market.

-Additionally they are closed-ended.
+Additionally they are closed-end.
 This means that a finite number of shares are available, so the share price will be affected by supply and demand as well as the value of the underlying assets.
-This means the shares can trade at a discount or a premium.
+This means the shares can trade at a discount or a premium to the net asset value.

 Although some are available directly from the investment trust manager, they are normally traded on the stock market, making them more akin to a share.
 This means you might need to factor in dealing charges and stamp duty of 0.5 per cent as well as an annual management charge.

-• More sophisticated and potentially more risky investment than a fund
+- More sophisticated and potentially more risky investment than a fund, because of the potential for losses to be magnified by gearing and discount movements.

 For more details about investment trusts read our beginner's guide

-A pension fund is operated in exactly the same way as a fund, with a manager investing according to the fund's objectives, but because it is a wrapper specifically for pension investments, there are some important tax advantages.
+A pension fund operates in exactly the same way as a fund, with a manager investing according to the fund's objectives, but because it is a wrapper specifically for pension investments, there are some important tax advantages.

 Subject to your earnings and the annual and lifetime pension limits, anything paid into a pension fund receives tax relief at the basic rate, effectively topping up an £80 contribution to £100.
-Higher rate taxpayers receive tax relief at their highest marginal rate.
-Additionally, although you cannot reclaim the 10 per cent tax credit on dividends, all income and gains are also tax-free.
+Higher-rate taxpayers receive tax relief at their highest marginal rate.
+Additionally, although you cannot reclaim the 10 per cent tax credit on dividends, all income and gains in the fund are also tax-free.

 However when you come to take benefits, either as an annuity or when drawing income from a personal pension, these are subject to income tax.